jeremiah-shaulov/office_spirit_mysql/README.md

 );

-// Download some public example CSV file from github const data = await fetch('https://raw.githubusercontent.com/lukes/ISO-3166-Countries-with-Regional-Codes/master/all/all.csv');
+// Download some public example CSV file from github const filename = await Deno.makeTempFile();
-const filename = await Deno.makeTempFile();
+const data = await fetch('https://raw.githubusercontent.com/lukes/ISO-3166-Countries-with-Regional-Codes/master/all/all.csv');
-await Deno.writeTextFile(filename, await data.text());
+await Deno.writeFile(filename, data.body ?? new Uint8Array);

 // Create temporary table, load the data to it, and then select it back pool.forConn